Self-Help Graphics, Dia de Los Muertos/Teatro Campesinos. Photo by Guillermo Bejarano

 have dual residencies at Todos Santos, Baja Sur, Mexico and Laguna Hills, CA., USA.

-I have a BA in painting and a BA in Chicano Studies with an art emphasis on Chicano–Latin American studies and Pre-Columbian culture .
-I was connected to Street Mural Renaissance in which the Chicano social and political movement had initiated mural painting in Los Angeles, California.
+I have a BA in painting and a BA in Chicano Studies with an art emphasis on Chicano–Latin American studies and Pre-Columbian culture.

-I was granted "special elective" credits to travel to Mexico City, Mx., for the purpose of studying Mexican murals under the direction of David Alfaro Siqueiros.
+I was granted "special elective" credits to travel to Mexico City, Mexico of studying Mexican murals under the direction of David Alfaro Siqueiros.
 In 2013, I was invited to participate in a public documentation video honoring David Siqueiros on behalf of the City of Los Angele, El Pueblo Historic Monument (mural) called "Tropical America”.

 MEMBERSHIPS, HONORS, PRESENTATIONS, AND EXHIBITS: